Seroma is a pocket of clear fluid which sometimes develops following a surgery.

 What causes a seroma?

 There are a couple of different ways a seroma could form.
-Blood is essentially made from a combination of serum (liquid) and red blood cells.
-Sometimes the red blood cells ‘settle’ downward, causing it to separate from the serum.
+Blood is essentially made from a combination of serum (which is part of the blood plasme and is liquid) and red blood cells.
+Sometimes the red blood cells ‘settle’ downward, causing separation from the serum.
 The serum then collects into a ‘seroma’.

 Another way seromas can develop is from ‘leaky’ blood vessels.
 If there is a tiny tear in the lining of a blood vessel or capillary, this can allow the serum to escape, but not the red blood cells.
-Inflammation caused by dying or injured cells can also contribute to accumulations of serum fluid.
+Dying or injured cells can also trigger the inflammatory process which can contribute to the accumulation of serum fluid.

 Seromas often ‘remain’ following a breast hematoma